WHAT IS KERALA VOLUNTEER?

-Kerala Volunteer is a currently-developing volunteer program that pairs volunteer English teachers with the R.R.U.P.
+Kerala Volunteer is a volunteer program that pairs volunteer English teachers with the R.R.U.P.
 School in Kerala, India.
-We’re working toward building a volunteer program that not only benefits the children, but also creates a unique and authentic experience in rural India for all volunteers.
+We’re continuously working toward building a volunteer program that not only benefits the children, but also creates a unique and authentic experience in rural India for all volunteers.

 - The primary volunteer position at the school is for English teachers.